Louis-Hoang/SpaceInvader/README.md

 # SpaceInvader
-Project for Intro to Computer Science course
+A project for Intro to Computer Science course